lorenzopicoli/selfhosted/README.md

 The vm list is:

-- **LCX** Treasury: handles finance related containers

-  - Static lease of 192.168.40.17
-  - 512MB of RAM
-  - 10GB of disk
-  - VLAN tag 60
-  - Firewall
-    - Overall goal: only accessible within secure VLANs and no exposure at all
-    - Security group: secure
-    - Security group: ssh-reacheable
-    - Security group: webpage

 - **LCX** Obsidian: handles keeping obsidian in sync with github repo

   - Static lease of 192.168.40.18